nodecopter/summerofdrones.com/pages/index.md

 You should aim to have at least 30 people at your event in order to participate.

-Attendees are encouraged to work in groups of 3, so you could theoretically have up to 90 people.
+Attendees are encouraged to work in groups of 3, so you could theoretically have up to 60 people since you get one set of 20 drones.
 That being said, we would encourage events to stay below 60 attendees as this greatly helps to simplify organizing, finding a venue, reducing wifi interference, allowing everybody to show their work, etc.

 In our experience there is a sweet spot at ~45 attendees / 15 teams.
-This also allows for enough spare drones.
+This also allows for some spare drones.

 ### I have never organized an event, can I do this?